MajorBreakfast/ember-segue-container-component/README.md

 # Video

-I'll do a talk on January 29th at the Ember Munich Meetup about this.
-This talk will be available on YouTube
+I did a talk on January 29th at the Ember Munich Meetup about this.
+The recording [is available on YouTube](http://youtu.be/Z-ZQBO6-f8Q).

 # Q&A